What is enterprise sales, and why should it matter to you?

 When negotiating with potential clients or stakeholders, it’s crucial to have a deep understanding of their goals and pain points.
 By empathizing with their needs, you can tailor your approach and offer a solution that addresses their specific challenges.

-Furthermore, effective communication is key to building trust and rapport during negotiations.
+Effective communication is also crucial to building trust and rapport during negotiations.

 Clearly articulate the unique value proposition of your product or service and how it can solve their problems better than any other alternative.